LexiFi/menhir/demos/calc-two/README.md

 This demo illustrates how to build two parsers that share a single set of tokens (see `tokens.mly`) and that share some productions (see `common.mly`).

+The compilation process is described in the `dune` file.